-At the graduate studies level, there are three levels of proficiency in English for master’s and PhD programs: Regular Admission, Dual Admission (Admission with English Deficiency) and Conditional Admission.
+At the graduate studies level, there are two levels of proficiency in English for master’s and PhD programs: Regular Admission and Dual Admission (Admission with English Deficiency).
 UWM accepts as evidence of English proficiency TOEFL IBT, IELTS, and Cambridge English: Advanced and Cambridge English: Proficiency.
 All tests cover the same skills and applicants may submit results from whichever test they choose to take.

 Please Note